StefRuseva88/mutation-tests-stryker/README.md

 # Mutation Testing using .Net and Stryker
 ## This is a test project for Back-End Test Technologies January 2024 Course @ SoftUni.
 ---
-## Project Overview

-This repository contains exercises focused on mutation testing, a critical aspect of ensuring code quality.

-## Project Structure

-1. **ArrayTools Library**
-    - This is a Class Library project named `ArrayTools`, which contains methods for array manipulations.

-2. **Test Project**
-    - A Test Project accompanies the `ArrayTools` library, with one test provided.
-Ensure the test passes to confirm the setup is correct.

-## Getting Started

 ### Prerequisites